-Though that we now have access to synthetic, standardised medicines, it may surprise some that herbalism remains popular today.
-Yet, the World Health Organisation holds data on herbal medicine use around the globe.
+Even though we now have access to synthetic, prescription medicines, it may surprise some that herbalism remains popular today.
+Yet, the World Health Organisation holds data on traditional medicine use around the globe.
 And, they say that around 80% of the world’s population still use plant medicine as their main source of healthcare.
 One reason for this could be the affordability of herbal remedies compared to other medicine.
-Yet, even when people have access to conventional medicine herbal remedies are still popular.
+Yet, even when people have access to conventional medicine, complementary medicine including plant remedies are still popular.

 This might be because many of us view herbalism as a natural medicine and therefore safe.
-While this is generally true there are some important considerations.
+While this is generally true, there are some important considerations.
 In reality, it is important to know that herbs can have side effects with inappropriate use.
-For instance, in some cases, some herbs can interact with conventional medications.
+For instance, in some cases, some herbs can interact with conventional drugs.
+This might cause an adverse drug interaction.
 There are also reports of poor quality herbal products containing the wrong plant material.
 For these reasons some countries strictly regulate herbal medicine.

 How herbal medicine works